If you experience problems or have questions:

 Make sure that you are using your correct username or password.
-If you use your Bethel e-mail username/ password, make sure that that username/password combination is correct by logging into the Bethel e-mail system.
+If you use your Bethel network username/ password, make sure that that username/password combination is correct by logging into the Bethel e-mail system.
+Passwords are case-sensitive.

 If you use your student ID barcode number (the 80000000012345 number found below the barcode) as your username/ password, make sure that you are using the correct barcode number and your last name as your password.
 Ex.: